By Gary Hribar

 Monitor effective communications on the project just like you would monitor drawing development, the cost model or the completion of construction.
 Anticipate that many adjustments will need to be made along the way.

-If there is one take-away, it would be that successful design and construction project delivery in its highest form is driven by factors under the project team’s control.
-Proper exercise of that control is a balance between art and science for which no panacea exists.
-All the fine points must be considered and incorporated if we are to make more advances beyond the ancient origins of our industry.
+If there is one take-away from my message, it would be that successful design and construction project delivery in its highest form is driven by the factors that the team controls and is a balance between art and science.
+However, all of the fine points discussed above must be considered and incorporated in some way.